Heitorsaulo/Exercises_C/README.md

-# Exercises_C
+# data_struct
-Some challenges from the huxley solved in C
+some data structures from my uni class on the subject